 I always ask: If you’re with someone who you know cannot give you want you want and is wasting your time, why stay?

 Because it seems easier to stay and try and make him (or her) change – the quest for return on investment.

 On the flipside, even if the relationship isn’t a very long relationship, what I also come across a lot is this situation:

 Woman meets guy and he seems to be everything she wants either because she has illusions, or because he hypes himself up, his actions don’t match his words, and talks about things that he may very well believe at the time but he quickly forgets or he overestimates the level of his interest .

-After a while, it becomes evident that all is not what it seems.
-And so the blowing hot and cold, the tension, the flip flapping, the lengthy conversations, discussions, arguments, ultimatums and ‘defining the relationship’ talks ensue, as well as making up to break up, placing too much value on the sex and yada, yada, yada, yada.
+After a while, it becomes evident that all is not what it seems, and so the blowing hot and cold, the tension, the flip-flapping, the lengthy conversations, discussions, arguments, ultimatums and ‘defining the relationship’ talks ensue, as well as making up to break up, placing too much value on the sex etc.

 Naturally, particularly when you have expended a lot of energy, emotional or otherwise, you’ll feel pretty damn outraged if you’re in this situation.

 What’s so different now?
 Why her and not me?
 Is he different with her?
 What’s wrong with me?